Timlri/GettingData/CodeBook.md

    https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The "run_analysis.R" script associated with this project
+The "run_analysis.R" script associated with this project provides the required transformations on the data.

 The source data includes: